Gnocchi with Pancetta

 Thank you Amy!

-I can see why this is a favourite in your house, it sounds simply delicious especially if made with homemade gnocchi, love it!
+I can see why this is a favourite in your house.
+It was simply delicious especially with the homemade gnocchi, love it!

 Thanks Emily!
 Homemade is the key!